manuelbl/SwissQRBillDemo/ui/README.md

 yarn build
 ```

-The result will be in the `build` folder.
+The result will be in the `dist` folder.

 ## URL structure

 The app is built to be run in the subpath `/qrbill` with the REST service at `/qrbill-api`.

-In development mode, the development server will redirect URLs starting with `http://localhost:3000/qrbill-api/` to `http://localhost:8081/qrbill-api/`.
-Additionally, for a smooth startup, the URL `http://localhost:3000/` is redirected to `http://localhost:3000/qrbill/`.
+In development mode, the development server will redirect URLs starting with `http://localhost:5173/qrbill-api/` to `http://localhost:8081/qrbill-api/` (see [vite.config.ts](vite.config.ts)).

-The relevant code can be found in [setupProxy.js](setupProxy.js).